-- British Active Student Survey (BASS) 2019-20 - o Link to full report and executive summary BUCS British Active Student Survey 2019-20. - Student Active Wellbeing Survey 2024-25 Report BUCS Student Active Wellbeing Survey Report 2024-25, - Value of University Sport and Physical Activity Report - Link to full report and executive summary The Value of University Sport and Physical Activity
+- British Active Student Survey (BASS) 2019-20 - o Link to full report and executive summary BUCS British Active Student Survey 2019-20. - Student Active Wellbeing Survey 2024-25 this was launched in November 2024, with findings to be shared with members in Spring 2025. - Value of University Sport and Physical Activity Report - Link to full report and executive summary The Value of University Sport and Physical Activity